f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **System Events**

 A system event is an informational message which doesn't have an alarm or clear condition by itself, but it may provide deeper information on what caused an alarm or clear condition.
-A System Event is a lower-level message that could include information about firmware upgrade status, presence of a PSU, or DDM diagnostic level on an optic in addtion to many more low-level details.
-Many times a system event will provide more detailed lower-level information that coresponds to an alarm or clear condition.
+A System Event is a lower-level message that could include information about firmware upgrade status, presence of a PSU, or DDM diagnostic level on an optic in addition to many more low-level details.
+Many times, a system event will provide more detailed lower-level information that corresponds to an alarm or clear condition.
 As an example a PSU-Fault alarm, may have corresponding events messages that provide more details as to whay the PSU is in a fault alarm condition.

 Often times, many of these messages or traps are just providing state of a component in a binary fashion. i.e. it's either a one (ASSERTED) or zero (DEASSERTED) state based on the AOM subsystem tracking status.
 This should not be viewed as a positive or a negative status, it is merely communicating state of a component.
 As an example, in the system events a **Deasserted: PSU mismatch** message, means all the PSU's **are not** mismatched because the value is zero or Deasserted.
-The wording may not be not intuitive, and F5 is looking into making improvements to make the wording more clear.
+The wording may not be intuitive, and F5 is looking into making improvements to make the wording clearer.
 The example below shows the **show system events** for the message described above.

 .. code-block:: bash